-- Where children have been prescribed antibiotics for an infectious illness or complaint, parents are asked to keep them at home for 48 hours. - After diarrhoea or vomiting, parents are asked to keep children home for 48 hours following the last episode. - Some activities such as sand and water play and self-serve snack will be suspended for the duration of any outbreak. - The setting has information about excludable diseases and exclusion times. - The setting manager notifies their line manager if there is an outbreak of an infection (affects more than 3-4 children) and keeps a record of the numbers and duration of each event. - The setting manager has a list of notifiable diseases and contacts Public Health England (PHE) and Ofsted in the event of an outbreak. - If staff suspect that a child who falls ill whilst in their care is suffering from a serious disease that may have been contracted abroad such as Ebola, immediate medical assessment is required.
+- After diarrhoea or vomiting, parents are asked to keep children home for 48 hours following the last episode. - Some activities such as sand and water play and self-serve snack will be suspended for the duration of any outbreak. - The setting has information about excludable diseases and exclusion times. - Management notifies the committee if there is an outbreak of an infection (affects more than 3-4 children) and keeps a record of the numbers and duration of each event. - Management has a list of notifiable diseases and contacts Public Health England (PHE) and Ofsted in the event of an outbreak. - If staff suspect that a child who falls ill whilst in their care is suffering from a serious disease that may have been contracted abroad such as Ebola, immediate medical assessment is required.
 The setting manager or deputy calls NHS111 and informs parents.